grpc/grpc.io/content/blog/optimizing-grpc-part-1.md

 	...
 ```

 What?!
 Why would I show you code that fails?
 The reason is that in real life making a change often
 doesn't work on the first try.
 In this case, the program ran out of memory.
 Odd things begin to
 happen when a program runs out of memory.
 Often, the root cause is hard to find, and red herrings
 abound.
-A confusing error message says

-> unable to create new native thread
+A confusing error message says "unable to create new native thread"
 even though we didn't create any new threads in our code.
 Experience is very helpful in fixing
 these problems rather than debugging.
 Since I have debugged many OOMs, I happen to know Java tells
 us about the straw that broke the camel's back.
 Our program started using way more memory, but the
 final allocation that failed happened, by chance, to be in thread creation.

 So what happened?  _There was no pushback to starting new RPCs._  In the blocking version, a new
 RPC couldn't start until the last one completed.
 While slow, it also prevented us from creating
 tons of RPCs that we didn't have memory for.
 We need to account for this in the listenable
 future version.

 To solve this, we can apply a self-imposed limit on the number of active RPCs.
 Before starting a
 new RPC, we will try to acquire a permit.
 If we get one, the RPC can start.
 If not, we will wait
 until one is available.
 When an RPC completes (either in success or failure), we return the
 permit.
 To [accomplish](https://github.com/carl-mastrangelo/kvstore/blob/02-future-client/src/main/java/io/grpc/examples/KvClient.java#L94)
 this, we will using a `Semaphore`: